eitansuez/istio-mesh-expansion-example/README.md

 Although the ratings services does not need to call back into the mesh, we can manually test communication from the VM into the mesh.

+From the VM, run:

 ```shell
 curl details.default.svc:9080/details
 ```

 ## Exercise 3

-Test communication from a pod to the ratinsg service running on the VM.
+Test communication from a pod to the ratings service running on the VM.

 Create a ClusterIP service to front the application: